Margaret Neilson Armstrong: Life

-An avid naturalist, Armstrong's passion for natural forms reflected her interest in botany and in particular, in wildflowers.
-During the 1911-1914 period, she traveled and camped throughout the Western United States and Canada, becoming one of the first women to reach the bottom of the Grand Canyon.
+Armstrong's passion for natural forms reflected her interest in botany and in particular, in wildflowers.
+During summers of the 1909-1914 period, she traveled and camped throughout the Western United States and Canada, becoming one of the first women to descend into the Grand Canyon.
 She discovered there several species of flowers that had not yet been identified by botanists.
-She details those and many other species in her Field Book of Western Wild Flowers (1915).
-With its 550 illustrations (48 of which were in color), her Field Book is considered the first comprehensive guide on the subject.
+She describes those and many other species in her Field Book of Western Wild Flowers (1915).
+With its 550 illustrations (48 in color), her Field Book is considered the first comprehensive guide on the subject.
+After the completion of her Field Book, she moved on to editing her father and brother's works.
 In her sixties and seventies, she wrote three critically praised mystery novels—Murder in Stained Glass (1939), The Man with No Face (1940), and The Blue Santo Murder Mystery (1941)—and two biographies, Fanny Kemble: A Passionate Victorian (1938) and Trelawny: A Man's Life (1940).
-She also completed her father's memoirs.

 She died in New York City in 1944.

+Collections and exhibitions

-Her work is represented in the Metropolitan Museum of Art's collections and the collections of the New York Botanical Garden.
+Collections of her book covers include those at the Metropolitan Museum of Art, the Library of Congress, and West Virginia University Libraries.
+Armstrong's book cover art has been exhibited posthumously at the Metropolitan Museum of Art's Watson Library, West Virginia University Libraries and the New York Society Library.
+Her botanical work is represented in the Metropolitan Museum of Art's collections and the collections of the New York Botanical Garden.